What Are Your Options to Pay for Rehab?

-There are a variety of reasons that people don’t get addiction treatment help when they need it, but a common reason is that many don’t know how to find affordable treatment.
+There are a variety of reasons that people don’t get addiction treatment help when they need it, but a common reason is that many don’t know how to pay for rehab.
 Not all substance abuse treatment programs are created equally; thus, the price of treatment varies widely.
 Cost will vary based on factors like:

 - Length of treatment.